Grade 7 and Grade 8 Symphonic Band

 Please check the online calendar regularly.
 We may add other performances and practices as we progress through the year.
 Our team success depends on having everyone at every practice and performance.

-7th and 8th graders will continue to receive small group lessons (called sectionals ) as a part of their instruction.
-Sectionals will take place this year on Mondays, Thursdays, and Fridays (30 minutes) during the school day on a rotating schedule.
+7th and 8th graders will continue to receive small group lessons as a part of their instruction.
+Lessons will take place this year on Mondays and Wednesdays (30 minutes) during the school day on a rotating schedule.
 Consideration is given to accommodate for tests, quizzes, and important material covered in class.
-A copy of the sectional schedule and its rules of operation will be given to each student and teacher at the end of September.
+A copy of the lesson schedule and its rules of operation will be given to each student and teacher at the end of September.
 Please ask for a copy if your child does not bring one home.

 - Student instrument